GeoGenetics/aeGenomicsCourse2024/README.md

 # Social events

 Sunday September 22nd, 17-19, Ice breaker drinks and snacks at the Natural History Museum of Denmark.
+Wednesday September 25th, 17- , We go for a drink, it's the last day for Benjamin and Pete, so we send them on with a cheer.
+(If the weather is nice, we could do an evening-walk of Copenhagen, Mikkel will happily tell "tall tales" along the way, and we can grab beers/soft-drinks on-the-go.
+Friday September 27th, 17- , Concluding day, there will be Friday soft-drinks/beers at the end of the day.

 # Curriculum